-The School District is projecting an increase in student enrollment attributable to new development in future years.
-This projected growth will create a demand for new school facilities to be constructed within the School District and the need to incur significant school facilities costs to meet that demand.
+Cooperative Strategies is projecting an increase in student enrollment attributable to new development in future years.
+This projected growth will create a demand for new, expanded or refurbished school facilities to be constructed within the School District and the need to incur significant school facilities costs to meet that demand.
 As a result, the School District has determined that School Fees should be levied on new development projects.
-The objective of the Study is to provide a basis for such findings consistent with the requirements of AB 2926, AB 1600, AB 1818, and the provisions of Section 66001 of the Government Code.
+The objective of the Study is to provide a basis for such findings consistent with the requirements of AB 2926, AB 1600, AB 1818, AB 602 and the provisions of Section 66001 et seq. of the Government Code.